orsonteodoro/oiledmachine-overlay/SECURITY.md

 In short for this overlay,

-* EPSS score of [0.05, 1] - must be triaged
+* An EPSS score of [0.05, 1] must be triaged.
-* EPSS score of [0.01, 0.05) - optionally or conveniently triaged, but provided
-  as a carrot on a stick motivator to achieve 80%-90% the hypothetical in the wild or the coverage of observed vulnerabilities in the model.
+* An EPSS score of [0.01, 0.05) may be optionally or conveniently triaged, but provided as a carrot on a stick motivator to achieve 80%-90% the hypothetical in the wild or the coverage of observed vulnerabilities in the model.
-* EPSS score of [0, 0.01) - ignored
+* An EPSS score of [0, 0.01) is ignored.

 (Previously, it was 10% which was suggested by an AI.
 10% is a nice number because it is easy to remember.
 After research, the threshold is changed